ewill91/inactivemodel-validations/README.md

 - Write tests
 - Write readme
 - What about inheritance in validated classes?
-- Maybe rename ClassValidator to RecordValidator to reduce confusion, as class validators also must only target fields
+- Maybe rename ClassValidator to something else to reduce confusion, as class validators also must only target fields (ContextAwareValidator?)
 - Finish aforementioned TODO's

 ## Maybe TODO